May 11, 2012, Christopher D. Carroll StickyExpectationsC

 over time.

-Consider an economy that comes into existence in period
+Consider an economy that comes into existence in period with a population

 of consumers who are identical in every respect, including their beliefs about